 High ratio mortgages are designed specifically for home buyers that cannot raise 20% of the value of the home or property for a down payment.
 However, there is a minimum when it comes to mortgage down payment.
 It is 5% down.
 But, anyone that intends on putting down between 5% and 20% of the purchase price can apply for this type of mortgage.
 However if you qualify, mortgage delivery guy can help you align with lenders who are willing to lend you money with high ratio mortgage insurance.

 The truth is that Lenders do not want 20% down.
 They will give you a mortgage with as low as 5% down or even pay some of your down payment back.
 Why?
 High ratio mortgage insurance, through CMHC or Genworth, secures the lenders money given to the borrower in case the borrower defaults.
-Therefore, while the insurance premium is paid by the borrower, it also insures the banks money.
+Therefore, while the high ratio mortgage insurance premium is paid by the borrower, it also insures the banks money.

-When it comes to applying for mortgage insurance with CMHC or Genworth, it is the bank, who signs up depending on who the borrower qualifies with.
+When it comes to applying for high ratio mortgage insurance with CMHC or Genworth, it is the bank, who signs up depending on who the borrower qualifies with.
 Once approved, mortgage loan insurance is beneficial to both the borrower and lender as it protects lenders if the mortgage defaults and allows people to get approved for the purchase of a home with as little as 5% down.

-In order to get loan insurance, the bank or lender is required to pay an insurance premium, which is commonly passed onto you, the borrower.
+In order to get mortgage insurance, the bank or lender is required to pay an insurance premium, which is commonly passed onto you, the borrower.
 The premium amount is based on the portion of your properties price that is financed by the mortgage.
 So, it will vary based on your specific situation.

 You can pay the premium in one of two ways: